DamarioCodes/Data-structures-and-algo/README.md

 # Data-structures-and-algo
-sample of code i did in my data structures and algorithm course with a few personal touches and improvements
+sample of common data structure and algorithm codes